kevinmalachin/My_Page/README.md

 My_Page is the first one.
 Here we find a menù which lead to other pages.

+We can find some JS formules to convert hours in minute and viceversa.

+There is also the landing page from The Odin Project.

-Here, on My_Page, we find also some images.
+Here, on My_Page, we find also some random images.

 - Crea un file;